aiven/aiven-docs/docs/platform/howto/byoc/rename-custom-cloud.md

 1. Log in to [Aiven Console](https://console.aiven.io/) as an administrator.
-1. Select the organization you want to use from the dropdown menu in the top right corner.
+1. Select the organization to use from the dropdown menu in the top right corner.
 1. From the top navigation bar, select **Admin**.
 1. From the left sidebar, select <ConsoleLabel name="bringyourowncloud"/>.